New Business Normal Ventures Will Mutate

 The System Will Change

 “We do know that in healthy human systems people support one another with information and nurture one another with trust.”2 This is because we are all interdependent and coexist within the same system.
-The behavior of the airline chiefs in previous years shows their ignorance of this mutuality.
+The behavior of the airline chiefs in previous years shows their ignorance of this mutuality, or equity.
 Governments who have regulated the healthcare industry also allow its senior managers to pretend that it was not so.3 In the new business normal this pretense will be intolerable.

 For example, Associated Press revealed that publicly traded firms, some with market values of more than $100 million, received $365 million in small-business loans, destined to help small business (under 500 employees) cope with the consequences of the pandemic.
-According to covidloantracker.com, a mere 4% of small businesses have received help under the first round of the Federal Government’s Paycheck Protection Program.
+According to covidloantracker.com, a mere 4 per cent of small businesses received help under the first round of the Federal Government’s Paycheck Protection Program.
 JP Morgan Chase Bank, already a huge beneficiary of Federal largesse in the past, has helped large restaurant chains gobble up a huge chunk of federal loans meant to shore up small businesses.

 New Normal Business Will Embody Stakeholder Capitalism

-Recognizing these antisocial phenomena, founders of startups and other small firms can show us all how we need to refocus the intent of business, as we open for business.
-Also, according to a 2009 study by the Ewing Marion Kauffman Foundation, an extraordinary 57% of Fortune 500 companies have been founded in a recession or bear market.
+new business normal, or stakeholder capitalism illustrated by symbolic signs of different stakeholders with "Us" in the centerRecognizing these antisocial phenomena, founders of startups and other small firms can show us all how we need to refocus the intent of business.
+Also, according to a 2009 study by the Ewing Marion Kauffman Foundation, an extraordinary 57 per cent of Fortune 500 companies were founded in a recession or bear market.
 My first startup did, in 1982—sometimes referred to as the double-dip recession.

-The pandemic has help us to learn many things about the economic and social world.
+The pandemic helped us to learn many things about the economic and social world.
 Sadly many politicians have been slow to acknowledge how our things has changed.
 All startups have a special responsibility to take initiatives in the light of the exposure of our human condition of mutual dependencies.
 Entrepreneurs will no longer accept divisive strategies, as they create a more equitable, inclusive and sustainable world.

 New business normal will include healthcare coverage for all employees, until the US achieves a single payer healthcare system; paid sick leave; investment in clean technologies; commitment to the disadvantaged, starting with raising the minimum wage—regularly.
 These are but examples of what stakeholder capitalism means.
 There were many derisive critics of stakeholder capitalism until early this year, pre-pandemic.
 Such critics are remarkable quiet now.

-- For example, the Coronavirus pandemic in America has certainly shown us that we have a healthcare business system that is not conceived in the best interests of citizens/patients.
+1. For example, the Coronavirus pandemic in America has certainly shown us that we have a healthcare business system that is not conceived in the best interests of citizens/patients.
 One figure from the World Health Organization has really struck me as demonstrating the need for new possibilities.
 There are 2.9 hospital beds for every 1,000 Americans (ranking 69th out of 182 countries).
-That’s less than Turkmensistan at 7.4 per 1,000 Turkmen.
+That’s less than Turkmenistan at 7.4 per 1,000 Turkmen.
 You surely know this sparsely populated nation on the Silk Road!
 Mongolia is a bit nearer our level at 7.0 per 1,000 Mongols, who live in the most sparsely populated country in the world.
 More like us is Libya at 3.7 beds per 1,000 Libyans—but they have been suffering their second civil war since 2014.

-- From “A Simpler Way” by Margaret Wheatley and Myron Kellner-Rogers, Berrett-Koehler Publishers, 1998 (ISBN 1576750507).
+2. From “A Simpler Way” by Margaret Wheatley and Myron Kellner-Rogers, Berrett-Koehler Publishers, published back in 1998 (ISBN 1576750507).